dgelsin/dgelsin.github.io/about.md

 Baltimore, MD dgelsin1@jhu.edu

 My name is Diego Rivera Gelsinger and I am a biologist with extensive training in:
-•	Microbiology
+*Microbiology
-•	Microbial ecology
+*Microbial ecology
-•	Astrobiology
+*Astrobiology
-•	RNA biology
+*RNA biology
-•	High throughput sequencing
+*High throughput sequencing
-•	Bioinformatics
+*Bioinformatics

 I received my Bachelors of Science in Microbiology with a minor in French at San Francisco State University.
 I carried out research for three years in the lab of Dr. José de la Torre, where I studied the physiology and metabolism of thermophilic ammonia oxidizing archaea from Yellowstone, USA and Yunan, China.